Tuesday, 22 May 2018

 When students are given a writing task it is common to provide them with writing frames which help them identify the structural features of the task.
 Providing students with structural support for a reading task is less common but if we contrast two very different school texts it is easy to identify the type of support which would benefit student comprehension.
 In an explanation the most important information is stated in the first sentence of a paragraph, this is then followed by less important ideas or detail.
 A maths question, on the other hand, is a procedural text, similar to a recipe, it has a very different structure to that of an explanation.

 In a procedural text, the most important information is often found in the last sentence and is often an imperative or command.
 ‘Find x’ for example.
-Many of our students have trouble separating important information from the detail and should be taught how to recognise the structure of a text found in each subject.
+Many of our students have trouble separating important information from the detail and should be taught how to recognize the structure of a text found in each subject.

 Knowing the structure of the wharenui, knowing it is constructed to represent a human body, helps us read the carved images found inside and out.
 We can easily aid student comprehension of a text by highlighting the structural features of a text.
-This can be done using graphic organisers and information transfers or simply by showing students how to annotate exemplars.
+This can be done using graphic organizers and information transfers or simply by showing students how to annotate exemplars.
 This works when students are required to extract information from a text, it works because students are supported in how they comprehend the text.
 They are also given an immediate goal for reading the text.
 This also happens because students are required to re-read the text and they adjust the rate or speed at which they read that (something our students are often weak at or unwilling to do) thus it gives them time to comprehend what they are reading.

 B.) Structural Support for reading a Social Studies Texts